Killing of Lloyd Reed: Killing

 At 9 p.m. on November 28, 2015, Pennsylvania State Police (PSP) received a 9-1-1 call from Luther.
 The couple had argued when she woke him up after he fell asleep an hour earlier in bed still holding a beer.
 Still drunk, he became violent and began breaking things around the house.
 "All I wanted was for them to take Ray out of the house so he wouldn't break anything because he was mad", she said later.
 At some point during this rampage, a wood-burning stove had malfunctioned, filling the house with smoke.
-Luther had locked herself in the bathroom room after he had drunkenly struck her with the brim of a baseball cap and left her with a bloody nose.
+Luther had locked herself in the bathroom after he had drunkenly struck her with the brim of a baseball cap and left her with a bloody nose.
 (Note: She told a newspaper later that he had never been violent with her before.)
 Outside, he was kicking the door, threatening to kill her and himself with a .271-caliber hunting rifle he had been preparing for the upcoming opening day of deer season.
-She advised the dispatcher that Stetler had the gun.
+She advised the dispatcher that Shetler had the gun.
 When she told him the police were coming, he said "Fuck the police".
 The dispatcher kept her on the line and advised a state trooper responding to it of the evolving details.

 State trooper Michael Dzvonik requested assistance at the scene due to the escalating situation, since reports of a possible fire at the house due to the smoke from the stove had reached dispatch.
 Reed responded since New Florence had no officers of its own on duty at the time and it would take Dzvonik some time to reach the house as he was 23 mi away when the call came in.
 Reed was joined at the scene around 9:15 by Justin Birkert, a Seward officer who had also heard the report.
 The two arrived at the same time.
-Reed approached the house and shouted at Stetler to drop the gun.
-When Stetler refused, Reed fired his .40-caliber service weapon, prompting Stetler to return fire.
-(Note: Luther said that she had seen Reed shoot at him as he ran off from very close range, after which Stetler, who she said had the rifle slung over his shoulder and pointed downward, returned fire.
+Reed approached the house and shouted at Shetler to drop the gun.
+When Shetler refused, Reed fired his .40-caliber service weapon, prompting Shetler to return fire.
+(Note: Luther said that she had seen Reed shoot at him as he ran off from very close range, after which Shetler, who she said had the rifle slung over his shoulder and pointed downward, returned fire.
 She warned Reed not to kill Shetler.
-The PSP did not dispute the possibility that Reed had fired first but said it was impossible to prove, as the doctors who treated Stetler had left the bullet in his shoulder.)
+The PSP did not dispute the possibility that Reed had fired first but said it was impossible to prove, as the doctors who treated Shetler had left the bullet in his shoulder.)